 What Else Can you Put in a Gin & Tonic Recipe?

 There are lots of creative gin & tonic recipes out in these internet streets, not the least of which is the Spanish-style gin & tonic, which adds in all kinds of fun garnishes like peppercorns, dried juniper berries, seasonal fruits, veggies, and herbs.
 Think of the bloody Mary at your favorite over-the-top brunch spot.
 The options are seemingly endless.

 Make this simple gin drink for the fall season for your next happy hour at home.
 I know you'll enjoy.
 And sharing is caring so be sure to pin this apple cider and gin recipe for later and follow me over on Pinterest.
 Thanks for reading!

 - 1 ounce apple cider

 - 1 orange slice

-Fill a glass about halfway with ice.
-Pour in gin and apple cider then top up with tonic water.
+- Fill a glass about halfway with ice.
+Pour in gin, followed by apple cider then top up with tonic water.

-Use a cinnamon stick to stir to stir the cocktail.
+- Use a cinnamon stick to stir the cocktail.
 Add cinnamon stick, clove buds, and orange slice to glass as garnish.